 Then, my memories move over to the most precious outfits they’d wear for the very first time.
 Oh and the swimsuits!
 The ones that showed off those chubby little thighs..to die for.

 And I have regrets that cause my heart to ache a little.
 Like my being so self-conscious..after all, my figure had changed.
-It was this that wouldn’t allow me complete freedom to get fully involved in some of our adventurous play-dates.
+It wouldn’t allow me to be completely free, to fully involve myself in our adventurous play-dates.
 And that saddens me.

 I remember the baby-fine hair they had, and recall the way it went all these crazy directions, particularly after they’d dried off and were back in my arms.
 In fact, I can almost feel the softness in the palm of my hands..still so fresh in my memories.